MyTeam888/Testler/README.md

 # TestModel
 This tool creates a test model from existing test suites for various test refactoring purposes

-In order to create the test model first you need to instrument the project first.
+In order to create the test model first you need to instrument the project.

 **Instruction to Build the Test Model**